micmejia/bible-dump/AMPC/Galatians/Gal 5.md

-For the whole Law [concerning human relationships] is [^e]complied with in the one precept, You shall love your neighbor as [you do] yourself.
+For the whole Law [concerning human relationships] is complied with in the one precept, You shall love your neighbor as [you do] yourself.